aegray/openfocals/DESIGN.md

 data sent from internal services in response to these requsts.

-To support ssl decryption/encryption, On connecting to the glasses, the app sends a command to tell the glasses to use a different address than the default one for North's cloud service
-- ofocals.com (a domain I own in order to get an ssl certificate issued) - and uses the certificate I have for this domain in order to serve cloud requests from the glasses.
+To support ssl decryption/encryption, On connecting to the glasses, the app sends a command to tell the glasses to use a different address than the default one for North's cloud service.
+This address is ofocals.com (a domain I own in order to get an ssl certificate issued) - and uses the certificate I have for this domain in order to serve cloud requests from the glasses (This certificate may periodically need to be updated in the app).

 Internally, the service has a registration mechanism for different types of socket + web services.
 The cloud mock service provides an ssl webserver and serves requests which were intended for cloud.